-Considering I’ve now lived across the bridge from Fife for over eighteen months, I’ve seen very little of my neighbouring county.
+Considering I’ve now lived across the bridge from Fife for over eighteen months, I had seen very little of my neighbouring county until recently.
 The Kingdom Of Fife.
 It sounds so grand, doesn’t it?

 Truthfully, Fife has never really piqued my interest in the way that other places around Scotland have.
 Until last year, I don’t think I’d ever even stopped there.
 If you asked me where I’d been in Fife, I would shrug and say I’ve passed the Amazon warehouse a million times.